Tired of Road Tubeless

 2. Performance of the wheel

-This is where my experience as a wheel builder comes in to analysing the effect of Road tubeless on the wheels I build.
+This is where my experience as a wheel builder comes in to analysing the effect of road tubeless tyres on the wheels I build.
 Road cycling rims have been getting lighter and lighter over the last few years, largely driven by consumer demand for lighter and lighter wheels.
 We’ve now reached a point where aluminium and carbon rims are pretty much as light as they can possibly be.
 Only 5 or 6 years ago, a 480g aluminium rim would be considered adequate for most road riders.
 Now we have wider, deeper profiles at around 430 grams.
 The only way this is possible is by reducing the wall thickness of rims.
-In Isolation this is a good thing: wheels with a lower rotational mass accelerate quicker an are easier to grind uphill.
+In Isolation this is a good thing: wheels with a lower rotational mass accelerate quicker and are easier to grind uphill.
 If the safety of the rim is not compromised, the performance gain is worthwhile.
 However, road tubeless tyres exert a far greater pressure on a bicycle rim than a traditional inner tube setup.
 In a market where rims have been getting lighter for years, they actually need to be heavier and more robust to deal with road tubeless tyres effectively.
 The real-world effect of the tighter tyres is a massive drop in spoke tension caused by the tyre’s compression on the rim.
 Almost twice as much of a drop when compared to using traditional inner tubes and clincher tyres.
 This leads to a reduction in stiffness of any wheel running tubeless tyres: a definite performance disadvantage.

-In the case of 11-speed rear road wheels on 130mm rim-brake bikes, the effect is especially bad due to a compounding of problems.
+In the case of 11-speed rear road wheels on 130mm rim-brake bikes, the effect is especially serious due to a compounding of problems.
 When we switched to 11-speed road groupsets, hub design was compromised.
 The drive side hub flange was shunted inboard to provide space for the extra sprocket, and this in turn led to a change in spoke angles and overall stability of rear wheels, meaning that the maximum achievable non-drive-side tension on 11-speed rear wheels was reduced.
 This creates big problems for high performance spokes such as the Sapim CX-Ray or DT Swiss Aerolite, which require a high tension for them to do their job of stabilising the wheel and transferring torque.
 These spokes now sit at the very lower end of their permissible operating tensions when built on a regular, symmetrical rim.
 Add the tension drop associated with a tubeless tyre into the mix, and they are simply not able to do their job properly.
 We’ve created a wheel stiffness design issue for road bikes and without solving it, compounded the problem by reducing the tension further still.
 The trueness or tolerance of any wheel will change as soon as a tyre is inflated on it, but the increased pressure of a tubeless tyre and the lowering on tensions below their operating minimums will send the wheel further out of true when compared to a traditional clincher tyre and inner tube.

 Is there a solution?